(Last Update: 09/24/2024)

 Let's discover the mattress that will transform your sleep experience and improve your life.

-SECTION 1: The History of Box Springs
+The History of Box Springs

 The box spring was initially conceived in the 19th century when mattresses were filled with straw or horse hair.